edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 ## Summary
 * I applied unsupervised machine learning to examine 12,951 review paper abstracts in breast cancer research.
 * I wanted to address the question: "How can I quickly and comprehensively understand the landscape of cancer research?"
+* While online databases such as PubMed provide access to research papers, it could be challenging to understand the major frontiers in the field of research.
-* Chemotherapy is most overwhelmingly mentioned in breast cancer research.
-* An emerging topic is Triple Negative Breast Cancer (TNBC).
+* Results from unsupervised learning show that chemotherapy is most overwhelmingly discussed, and an emerging topic is Triple Negative Breast Cancer (TNBC).
-* A common theme seems to be chemotherapy resistance.

 <p/>
 <br/>